-There is continued outreach with the expansion of the new 2 person Safety and Training team.
+There is continued outreach with the expansion of the two new personnel in the Safety and Training team.
 It is a new program that was rolled out in FY2018 where the troopers do live streaming feed, safety moments for the local new stations, and updating and adding to Facebook and other social medias for safety tips and reminders.
 None of this is paid for with MCSAP funding, but it attributes to our dedication to safety and are hoping that this will lower crashes.